Metron-Project/metron-project.github.io/docs/metroninfo/documentation.md

 Any story arcs the book is a part of.

+It has a `Arc` element that can also have an `id` attribute that can be used to add the identification number from the source of information.

-It has `Arc` children elements that contain the following elements:
+The `Arc` element has children elements that contain the following elements:

 - `Name`